-Agaricus augustus, also known as The Prince, is a tall, sometimes massive agaric that has orange-brown scales on the surface of both cap and stem.
+Agaricus augustus, also known as The Prince, is a tall, sometimes massive agaric that has orange-brown scales on the surface of the cap and on the stem below the ring.
 The surfaces of all parts stain yellow when handled or bruised.

 hemispherical during the so-called button stage, and then expands, becoming convex and finally flat.
 The cap cuticle is dry, and densely covered with concentrically arranged, brown-coloured scales on a white to yellow background.
 The flesh is thick, firm and white and may discolour yellow when bruised.
 Gills